krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 - <u>Leaf node</u>: A node with no children, both of its pointers point to `None`.
 - <u>Edge</u>: The line segment connecting two nodes, i.e., node reference (pointer).
 - The <u>level</u> of a node: Incrementing from top to bottom, with the root node's level being 1.
-- The <u>degree</u> of a node: The number of a node's children.
+- The <u>degree</u> of a node: The number of children a node has.
 In a binary tree, the degree can be 0, 1, or 2.
 - The <u>height</u> of a binary tree: The number of edges passed from the root node to the farthest leaf node.
 - The <u>depth</u> of a node: The number of edges passed from the root node to the node.
 - The <u>height</u> of a node: The number of edges from the farthest leaf node to the node.